Honor Code

 • Participate upon request as part of educational initiatives, faculty advisory panels, and University Hearing Boards designed to create, nurture, and enforce high standards of academic integrity within the University community.

-To ensure effective functioning of an Honor System worthy of respect in this institution, students are expected to
+To ensure the effective functioning of an honor system worthy of respect in this institution, students are expected to:

-1. Conduct all academic work within the letter and spirit of the Honor Code, which prohibits the giving or receiving of unauthorized aid in all academic processes.
+• Conduct all academic work within the letter and spirit of the Honor Code, which prohibits giving or receiving unauthorized aid in all academic processes.

-3. Sign a pledge on all graded academic work certifying that no unauthorized assistance has been received or given in the completion of the work.
+• Sign a pledge on all graded academic work certifying that no unauthorized assistance has been received or given in completing the work.

-4. Comply with faculty regulations designed to reduce the possibility of cheating–such as removing unauthorized materials or aids from the room and protecting one’s own examination paper from the view of others.
+• Comply with faculty regulations designed to reduce the possibility of cheating.
+This may include removing unauthorized materials or aids from the room and protecting one’s examination paper from the view of others.

-7. Report any instance in which reasonable grounds exist to believe that a student has given or received unauthorized aid in graded work or in other respects violated the Honor Code.
-Such report should be made to the Office of the Student Attorney General, the Office of the Dean of Students, or other appropriate officer or official of their college or school.
+• Report any instance in which reasonable grounds exist to believe that a student has given or received unauthorized aid in graded work or violated the Honor Code in other respects.
+Students should make such reports to the Office of the Student Attorney General, the Office of the Dean of Students, or other appropriate officer or official of their college or school.

-8. Cooperate with the Office of the Student Attorney General and the defense counsel in the investigation and hearing of any incident of alleged violation, including the giving of testimony when called upon.
+• Cooperate with the Office of the Student Attorney General and the defense counsel in the investigation and hearing of any incident of alleged violation, including giving testimony when called upon.

 Procedure for Reporting

-Members of the University community who wish to report possible violations of the Honor Code should contact the Office of Student Conduct at (919) 962-0805 or fill out the online form.
+University community members wishing to report possible violations of the Honor Code should contact the Office of Student Conduct at (919) 962-0805 or complete the online form.
 The Office of Student Conduct will review the report and refer it to the appropriate Student Attorney General for action.